-Why does expanding your business feel like you’re starting your business from scratch even though you’ve been in business for over 10 years and have tons of happy customers?
+Why does expanding your business feel like you’re starting your business from scratch even though you’ve been in business for over 10 years and have tons of satisfied customers?

-There are different reasons that as a business owner you could decide to offer news goods or services.
-You may be ready to extend your brand because your existing market is getting saturated and this is your next growth opportunity.
-Or, industry forces could be at play and your existing offer is becoming obsolete and you need to pivot to stay alive.
+There are several reasons that as a business owner you could decide to offer new goods or services.
+You may be ready to extend your brand because your existing market is getting saturated, and this is your next growth opportunity.
+Or industry forces could be at play and your existing offer is becoming obsolete and you need to pivot to stay alive.

 Whatever the reason, entering a new market requires the same dedication and commitment to learning the customers’ needs, pains, and desires, that you went through with the markets you’ve been serving for years.

-You are in effect starting from scratch with this new market and you have to figure out all the nuances that go along with the value proposition they care about, the pricing strategy they’re comfortable with, etc.
+You are in effect starting from scratch with this new market and you must figure out all the nuances that go along with the value proposition they care about, the pricing strategy they’re comfortable with, etc.

-Once you start down this path with writing new marketing copy for a brochure, by making calls to set up trials, and testing out new social media posts to see what resonates, you quickly realize, this ain’t easy.
+Once you start down this path by writing new marketing copy for a brochure, by making calls to set up trials, and testing out new social media posts to see what resonates, you quickly realize, this isn't easy.